Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 To determine whether school enrollment is considered a semester or quarter term, the term is based on the duration of the academic session.
 A client enrolled in an adult program for 13 weeks or less is equivalent to a quarter term.
 Enrollment for any period exceeding 13 weeks is to be treated as a semester term.

-For clients who enroll in an adult school mid-session, their quarter/semester determination and advance standard payment should be determined based on the number of weeks they are enrolled instead of the number of weeks of the full-term course.
+For clients who enroll in an adult school mid-session, their quarter/semester determination and Advance Standard Payment(ASP) should be determined based on the number of weeks they are enrolled instead of the number of weeks of the full-term course.

-Example: A client who enrolls in a 16-week adult school course during the fifth week of the session would be enrolled in the course for 12 weeks, thus they would be considered enrolled in a quarter system, and would be eligible for the appropriate quarter system advance standard payment.
-If the client decides to enroll at the same adult school during the following session for a full 16-week educational session, they would be considered enrolled in a semester school system and eligible for the appropriate SB 1232 semester-based advance standard payment.
+Example: A client who enrolls in a 16-week adult school course during the fifth week of the session would be enrolled in the course for 12 weeks, thus they would be considered enrolled in a quarter system, and would be eligible for the appropriate quarter system ASP.
+If the client decides to enroll at the same adult school during the following session for a full 16-week educational session, they would be considered enrolled in a semester school system and eligible for the appropriate SB 1232 semester-based ASP.

 Full-Time/Part-Time Enrollment Status